Code-Institute-Submissions/milestone_2_rpoas/README.md

 Users visit this website because they want:
 * To find out about what the RPOAS can offer members.
 * A quick and easy way to register as an RPOAS member.
+* A way to reminisce about their career and find out more about the history of Lanarkshire Police Force.
 * To discover what events are upcoming in their area.
-* An easily searchable way to look through the historical photos.
 * To contact the RPOAS branch with a question or suggestion.
 * To contribute to the collection of historical photos.

-### Improving The User Experience

-#### Finding out what the RPOAS can offer
-Prior to the creation of this website, the methods of communication with RPOAS members and potential members were:
-* [RPOAS Lanarkshire Facebook page](https://www.facebook.com/rpoas.lanarkshire), which is only accessible to those with a Facebook account.
-* Mass emails, which the RPOAS Lanarkshire branch sends using [MailChimp](https://mailchimp.com/).
-The mailing list consists of RPOAS Lanarkshire members and potential members who have provided their contact details at recruitment events.
-* A central [RPOAS website](https://www.rpoas.org.uk/wp/), with separate pages for each branch.
-This site is maintained centrally and rarely updated.
-Most information is only available with login details.

-This RPOAS Lanarkshire website compliments and improves upon these existing methods of communication by providing an easily accessible source of information that is not reliant on users having a Facebook account or having already volunteered their contact details.
-It is directly operated by the RPOAS Lanarkshire Branch, who can ensure that information remains current and regularly updated.
+This website helps them achieve these goals by providing:
+* A reliable and regularly updated source of information that is not reliant on login or contact details.

-#### Registering as an RPOAS member
-Prior to this website, members registered by contacting the RPOAS Branch by phone, email, Facebook or in person to request a registration form.
-A word doc was emailed to the individual to complete and then emailed back to the RPOAS Branch.
-The member details were then manually copied to a spreadsheet and email details were manually copied to the Branch's Mailchimp account.

-This RPOAS Lanarkshire website provides a much more efficient and accessible way to register as a member.
-The registration form automatically adds members' details to the Mailchimp mailing list and the membership database (also stored on the Branch's Mailchimp account).

-#### Discovering upcoming events

-#### Searching historical photo collection
+* A straight forward registration form that automatically adds user details to the RPOAS Lanarkshire mailing list.
+* An informative gallery of historical photos that can be filtered by location and/or year.
+* An interactive map that links to details of upcoming events.

-#### Contacting the RPOAS Lanarkshire Branch
+* An easy way to get in touch with the RPOAS Lanarkshire Branch Committee with any questions or suggestions.

 ### User Stories

 ### Wireframes